Services

 Department - Organization: Natural Resources Canada

 Description: The program will help fleets reduce their fuel consumption and greenhouse gas emissions from on-road freight through fleet energy assessments, fleet retrofits, engine repowers, best-practice implementation and the purchase of low-carbon vehicles.
-There are two streams, municipal governments are listed as eligible applicants on both streams.
+There are two streams; municipal governments are listed as eligible applicants on both streams.
 Stream 1 of the program provides grant funding up to a maximum of $250,000 per Applicant.
 Stream 2 contributes up to 50% of total project costs, up to a maximum of $5 million per project.

 Example(s): Stream 1 includes Third-Party Fleet Energy Assessments; and/or Truck/Trailer Equipment Retrofits.
-Stream 2: They can include, but are not limited to, the purchase of fueling equipment, and costs associated with site preparation and networking equipment; however, land is not considered an eligible expenditure under this program.
+Stream 2: They can include, but are not limited to, the purchase of fueling equipment and costs associated with site preparation and networking equipment; however, land is not considered an eligible expenditure under this program.
 The retrofitting or upgrading of existing capital assets is included under this stream.

 Deadline: Stream 1 is a continuous intake